voodoofugu/nexus-state/README.md

 - `useNexus`: Hook for accessing a state by key.
 - `useSelector`: Hook for computed or derived state values.
 - `nexusDispatch`: Function to dispatch actions.
-- `createAction`: Utility for creating actions.
+- `nexusAction`: Utility for creating actions.

 ---